saigontechnology/setup-notes/README.md

 * Run `npm run eslint`, eslint should be running now and show linting warnings/errors in the console.

 ## Setup for IDE
-* Depend on your favourite IDE (Sublime, Nuclide, Visual Code), choose appropriate extensions, if above steps are finished, the extensions should be running after install successfully.
+* Depend on your favourite IDE (Sublime Text, Nuclide, Visual Code, ...), choose appropriate extensions, if above steps are finished, the extensions should be running after install successfully.
 * For Nuclide, the extension is only linter-eslint and flow extension is already built-in.